HackYourFuture-CPH/program/courses/foundation/intro-to-backend/week1/session-plan.md

 ---

-**Code inspiration**

-To find the code examples for this class as well as prepared Postman collection, navigate to [session materials](./session-materials/) and follow the setup instructions in the readme.
+**Code inspiration**: To find the code examples for this class as well as prepared Postman collection, navigate to [session materials](./session-materials/) and follow the setup instructions in the readme.

 ---